Gaguari: Historical records

 Second, from 645, the councils that previously met all the bishops of North Africa will now meet more than the provincial level.
-Details of these meetings are today largely unknown, only a synodal letters were retained.
+Details of these meetings are today largely unknown, only synodal letters were retained.
 Third, the seats of bishops (and therefore Gaguari) at the time of Donatism can be of different types: a city or town more or less large, a big farm or a community of families.
 Fourth, recurrent Berber revolts in the southern province of Byzacène did reduce the number of bishop from 115 to 43, between 484 and 646 also observed a decrease in community size.